Measuring Geopolitical Alignment and Economic Growth: Channels and Mechanisms

-The responses of trade and human capital unfold more gradually, reflecting inherent adjustment costs.
-Trade openness expands steadily to reach 15 percentage points of GDP after 15 years as diplomatic alignment dismantles both formal barriers and informal frictions to commerce.
-This pattern corroborates \citet{Frankel1999-tp}'s findings on the growth impact of trade integration.
-Human capital accumulation proceeds even more slowly, rising continuously over 25 years---a trajectory reflecting both the time required for educational investments to mature and the sustained conditions for human development that international stability provides.
+Trade openness expands to about 5 percentage points of GDP in the initial years, reaching 10--13 percentage points at longer horizons as diplomatic alignment reduces formal and informal barriers to commerce.
+The magnitude echoes \citet{Frankel1999-tp}'s findings on trade and growth.
+Human capital accumulation proceeds even more slowly, remaining near zero for most of the horizon before rising at the end of the 25-year window---reflecting the time required for educational investments to mature.